Fresh Air Intake Issues

 Combustion-safety riskGas appliances need fresh air to vent properly.
 Starved make-up air can cause back-drafting of exhaust gases.

-Energy penaltyConditioned indoor air leaks out while unconditioned attic air is pulled in—raising heating and cooling costs.
+Energy penaltyConditioned indoor air leaks out while unconditioned attic air is pulled in, raising heating and cooling costs.

 Code headachesPer IRC M1602.2, return air must not come from an attic.

-This is strictly a stop‑gap to try to keep the system working as intended by not pulling in nasty stuff into the system; it is not a long‑term fix.
+This is strictly a stop‑gap to try to keep the system working as intended by not pulling nasty stuff into the system; it is not a long‑term fix.

 Temporary Fix temporary fix